yjmarcanozerpa/yjmarcanozerpa/README.md

 - 🌱 I’m currently learning **DevSecOps & Cloud Devops**

-- 👨‍💻 All of my projects are available at [https://github.com/yndiramarc](https://github.com/yndiramarc
+- 👨‍💻 All of my projects are available

 - 💬 Ask me about **DevOps & Cloud DevOps**